 In most cases, physical therapy can help to limit problems and speed up your recovery.
-If you have an ACL tear, your doctor may recommend this after surgery.
+If you have an ACL tear, physical therapy is recommended with or without surgery to maximize recovery.

 While you recover, if your medical team agrees, you could take up a new activity that won't hurt your knee.
 For instance, runners could try swimming.

 Whatever you do, don't rush things.
 You shouldn’t go back to your old level of physical activity until: